How much can I borrow with bridging finance?

 When looking to raise capital, bridging loans can be a great option.
 They can be completed quickly and benefit from a relatively simple application process.
 Bridging loans can be used to raise capital for property development in the following ways:

-- Drawing capital from completed schemes as mentioned above
+- Drawing capital from completed schemes

 - Releasing equity from other owned property to buy a new site or to pay a bill